camarenn/geolocationAPI/README.md

 <img src="demoscreenshot.png">

 <h3>HTML5 Geolocation API</h3>
 The geolocation API provides developers with scripted access to geographical information associated with the hosting device.
 Essentially it has allowed developers to focus more on the data they can extract and how to use it, rather than how to get it.
-However due to some out-lying factors the results aren’t always super accurate, and there for, shouldn’t be 100% relied on.
+However due to some out-lying factors the results aren’t always super accurate, and there for, shouldn’t be 100% relied upon.

 <h3>Browser Compatibility</h3>
 As of right now HTML5's geolocation compatability is as such: